mpetrovich/dash/CONTRIBUTING.md

 - The addition of `@see every` that names the alias; multiple aliases should be comma-with-space-separated (eg. `@see foo, bar`)
 - The addition of a `@codingStandardsIgnoreStart` annotation to ignore code style checks for the alias

+Finally, unit tests for the aliased function should be updated to also test the alias.
+Don't forget to add an `@covers` annotation for the alias as well.

 Running tests
 ---